andrelucas/katacoda-scenarios/install-with-docker/003-provision-volume.md

 `storageos volume ls`{{execute T1}}

 To access the CLI you can connect to port 5705 on any StorageOS host.
-Here you can access the GUI using the following URL:
+Here you can access the GUI using the following URL, and login as User:storageos with the password: storageos

 https://[[HOST_SUBDOMAIN]]-5705-[[KATACODA_HOST]].environments.katacoda.com/